AliyaB24/-Store-Data-Analysis/README.md

 # Store-Data-Analysis
-Data Analysis and Interactive Dashboard of Vrinda Store
+Data Analysis and Interactive Dashboard of Vrinda Store using MS Excel

 ## **Project Objective**